C# Arrays and Collections Explained — From Zero to Confident

 Interview Questions on This Topic

-- QWhat is the difference between an Array and a List
+- QWhat is the difference between a Dictionary and a ConcurrentDictionary in a multi-threaded ASP.NET Core application?

 Frequently Asked Questions